 Email marketing automations, also known as flows, are an automation feature that enable ecommerce brands to tailor communications with their subscriber base.

-Automated emails or texts are triggered by a customer’s action, like placing an order or looking at products on a website, and they allow brands to personalize the users experience on their website
+Automated emails or texts are triggered by a customer’s action, like placing an order or looking at products on a website, and they allow brands to tailor the users experience on their website.

 Most marketing automation providers have these automations within their platform, which means that the majority of ecommerce brands are using email automations to build better relationships with their customers, sell more products, and of course, grow revenue.